Tommytian993/MiniX/docs/ui.md

 if (mapCoords.X >= 0 && mapCoords.X < width && mapCoords.Y >= 0 && mapCoords.Y < height)
 {
     // proceed to handle the click
+}

+- Now another edge case might be right-clicking on the tile, that would also be allowed to happen with our current "@event is InputEventMouseButton mouse", we can fix this by adding another check and querying the button mask of the click:

+if (mouse.ButtonMask == MouseButtonMask.Left)
+{
+    // proceed to handle the click
 }s